vicnate5/liferay-learn-poshi/docs/intro/liferay-functional-testing.rst

 Liferay Functional Testing
 =============================

-Test setup/execution (ant)
+Test Setup/Execution (ant)
 --------------------------
-Poshi tests are designed to simulate a real user's behavior, and must be executed against a full and running Portal server.
-In order to execute these tests, a framework must be in place to start and stop not only the Poshi executer (known as "Poshi Runner"), but also the Portal server.
-The scripts to handle test and server configuration are found in Apache Ant scripts in the Portal source root directory.
+Poshi tests are designed to simulate a real user's behavior, and must be executed against a fully running Portal server.
+In order to execute these tests, a framework must be in place to start and stop the Poshi executer (known as "Poshi Runner") and the Portal server.
+The scripts that  handles test and server configuration are found in `Apache Ant`_ scripts in the Portal source root directory.

 The easiest way to execute a poshi test on your local machine is to first start a Portal server (Poshi expects the server to be running at localhost:8080 by default), navigate to the Portal source root directory and execute a poshi test using:
 ``ant -f build-test.xml run-selenium-test -Dtest.class=PortalSmoke#Smoke``